 So the great thing about having jet lag is that you get to enjoy the sunrise.
 After an early start, and a cheeky Burn Strength Yoga class on the beach, I am well and truly ready for brunch.
 Not your average eggs and avocado type of affair, this is a “Mermaids and Mismosa” brunch.

 I head to B Ocean Resort, famed for its celebrity guests, including Joe DiMaggio and Marilyn Monroe back in the day.
 We’re whisked into the Wreck Bar that feels like an underwater world, a dark bar with portholes into a sea of blue (which I find out later is the hotel guest pool).

 By the time I have gone up for my third helping of the buffet style brunch, which has everything from omelettes to ceviche on offer, I sit back down just in time to watch a bright green mermaid float past.
 I know, weird right?!
 But to watch someone glide underwater in full make up, and an outfit to rival Aerials, is surprisingly calming, almost meditative.
-The famous Mermaid & Mimosa brunch takes place every Friday and Saturday at B Ocean Resort.
+The famous Mermaid & Mimosa brunch takes place on Sundays.